CTR News Page:

 Retreats at Camp Table Rock!

 During what we call our "off season" (when it's not summer, and we aren't full of back to back camps) there are a few retreats that are scheduled!
-Retreats that we offer include our Women's 3-to-1 Fitness Retreat that is led by Michelle Carvell of St. Joseph, MO.
+Retreats that we offer include our Women's 3-to-1 Rest, Restore, and Renew Retreat that is led by Michelle Carvell of St. Joseph, MO.
 This event allows women (18+) to come enjoy the fall weather on Table Rock Lake while doing fitness activities - Zumba, Pound, Yoga, hiking, kayaking, walking, etc. This is a great weekend full of fellowship, games, relaxation, worship, God's Word, and lots of free coffee!
 Did I mention that all activities are optional?!
-Sign up for a wonderful weekend with 3-to-1 Fitness Retreat!
-Dates for 2022 are October 21-23.
+Sign up for a wonderful weekend with 3-to-1 R&R's Retreat!
+Dates for 2023 are October 20-22.

 SOme important "P's" in life: